cecijimena/camunda-tech-challenge/README.md

 - **Test coverage gaps**: existing unit tests cover the happy path; there's no coverage for the error/edge cases above (invalid animal type, missing picture, provider failures).

+- **No way to browse saved pictures**: `fetchAndSave` can save several pictures at once, but the only read endpoint is `GET /api/pictures/{animalType}/last`, which returns just the most recently saved one.
+There's no endpoint to list all pictures, or fetch a specific picture by id.

 ---

 🐱🐶🦆 *Looking forward to meeting you in the next interview!*